vantage-sh/docs.vantage.sh/docs/cost_reports.md

 In addition, Vantage uses committed use attribution for linked accounts.
 By default, you will see fees for Reserved Instances and Savings Plans assigned to the AWS account that _benefited_ from the discount—not the account that purchased the commitment.

-For more information about this logic, see <a href="https://www.vantage.sh/blog/vantage-launches-committed-use-float-cost-attribution" target="_blank">the following Vantage blog post</a>.
+For more information about this logic, see the following [Vantage blog post](https://www.vantage.sh/blog/vantage-launches-committed-use-float-cost-attribution).

 :::note
 In contrast to AWS Cost Explorer, which displays fees associated with the account responsible for the commitment or purchase, Vantage provides a comprehensive view by showing fees based on the account where the benefits were actually realized.